 ***SafeZone participants must register at least 24 hours in advance.
 To register email firstname.lastname@example.org (include your name, date, and any specific questions).

 LGBT 101 ~ Our original SafeZone that is most often requested.
-We cover basics of LGBT identities, the difference between sex, gender, and sexuality orientation, and ways to be a good ally (3 hours).
+We cover the basics of LGBT identities by exploring the differences between sex, gender, and sexual orientation.
+Participants will engage and discuss ways to be a good ally (3 hours).

 Bisexual & Pansexual Identities ~ In this workshop you will learn a brief history of the bi and pansexual movement in the United States, uncover personal biases, and learn how to be an ally to bisexual and pansexual people (2 hours).